Abhijeet03s/backend-starter/README.md

 ## Database Setup

-The application uses PostgreSQL with an `app_schema` namespace.
+The application uses PostgreSQL for user authentication and management.
 To set up the database:

 1. Install PostgreSQL on your system
 2. Create a database named `app_db` (or as configured in your .env)
-3. Run the SQL script in `tables/table_v1.sql` to create the schema and tables
+3. Run the SQL script in `tables/table_v1.sql` to create the auth schema and tables

 ```bash
 # Example using psql